mtlynch/mtlynch.io/_posts/2018-01-18-how-to-hire-a-cartoonist.md

 {% include image.html file="sample-manel.jpg" max_width="500px" alt="Sample submission from Manel" img_link=true fig_caption=fig_caption %}

-Manel's submission was impressive in how *closely* it matched the style of *The Book of Bad Arguments*.
+Manel's submission was impressive in how *closely* it matched the style of *An Illustrated Book of Bad Arguments*.
 Her first sketch was even more on the nose, but I asked her to tone it down a bit so that it didn't look like we were blatantly ripping off the book.

 {% assign fig_caption = '"Appeal to Ignorance," from [*An Illustrated Book of Bad Arguments*](http://amzn.to/2jy2vND)' | markdownify | remove: "<p>" | remove: "</p>" %}